Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

 Many individual saints also had an association with roses in Renaissance Europe.
 For example, St. Elizabeth of Hungary secretly took baskets of bread to feed the poor against the will of her husband.
 Once he caught her participating in this act of charity, the bread miraculously turned into roses.

 Roses served practical purposes, too.
-Oils and jelly made from hips (fruits) of this plant had medical applications for skin care and were incorporated into foods.
+Oils and jelly made from hips (fruits) of this plant had medical applications for skincare, and were incorporated into foods.

 2. Pinks (Dianthus spp.)

-Manuscript illustration detail of a pink flower with 5 petals
+Pink flower with 5 petals

-Pinks detail in Decorated Text Page in the Spinola Hours, about 1510–20, Flemish.
-Getty Museum, Ms. Ludwig IX 18, fol.
+Pinks detail in Decorated Text Page in the Spinola Hours, about 1510–20.
+The J. Paul Getty Museum, Ms. Ludwig IX 18, fol.
 154

 Dianthus flowers, commonly referred to as “pinks” for their typical color, stand out because of their clovelike smell and distinct five-petal formation.